Irene Iddesleigh: Critical reception

 Irene Iddesleigh received extremely poor reviews from critics.
-Mark Twain called it "one of the greatest unintentionally humorous novels of all time"; whereas the well-known literary group Inklings turned the novel into a game to see who could read one of Ros's works, namely this one, for the longest without breaking out in laughter.
+Mark Twain called it "one of the greatest unintentionally humorous novels of all time", while the Inklings turned the novel into a competition to see who could read it aloud for the longest time without laughing.
 In Epic Fail, Mark O'Connell wrote "Ros’ prose amounts to a sort of accidental surrealism.
 There is an intention toward metaphor—a lunge in the general direction of the literary—but an obvious misunderstanding of how such things work (and often, for that matter, how syntax works)."
 O'Connell emphasized that "Ros’ writing is not just bad, in other words; its badness is so potent that it seems to undermine the very idea of literature, to expose the whole endeavor of making art out of language as essentially and irredeemably fraudulent—and, even worse, silly."
 Robert H. Taylor stated that the novel "is so bad that it is very endearing.
 [Ros] didn't know anything about grammar or syntax, and she didn't care a rap about the meaning of words, but she loved jeweled prose."

 "The book", wrote Barry Pain, in 1898, "has not amused.
 It began by doing that.
 Then, as its enormities went on getting more and more enormous in every line, the book seemed something titanic, gigantic, awe-inspiring.
 The world was full of Irene Iddesleigh, by Mrs. Amanda McKittrick Ros, and I shrank before it in tears and in terror."
 Ros responded to this remark with a foreword titled "Criticism of Barry Pain on Irene Iddesleigh".
 In this foreword, she attacks "this so-called Barry Pain" for "criticis[ing] a work the depth of which fails to reach the solving power of his borrowed, and, he'd have you believe, varied talent."
 Going, on, she says she cares nothing "for the opinion of half-starved upstarts, who don the garb of a shabby-genteel, and fain would feed the mind of the people with the worthless scraps of stolen fancies."

-Don Howard of the Salt Lake Telegram said of the book in 1927, "Just to say what the story is all about is, to say the least, extremely vague, as far as any excuse for its telling can be ascertained."
-He describes the writing style as "hav[ing] the merit of concealing thought and plot, and the mind rocks along through its pages in delirium", and closes the article with "The book, from the pen of an English workman's wife, is rather a unique literary curiosity, which is its only value to the reader."
+Don Howard of the Salt Lake Telegram said of the book in 1927: "Just to say what the story is all about is, to say the least, extremely vague, as far as any excuse for its telling can be ascertained."
+He describes Ros' writing style as "hav[ing] the merit of concealing thought and plot...the mind rocks along through its pages in delirium", concluding that it is "rather a unique literary curiosity, which is its only value to the reader."

+The satirical literary criticism podcast 372 Pages We'll Never Get Back reviewed Irene Iddesleigh in 2021.